 Polaris acquired the classic Indian brand in 2011 and the company has enjoyed a popular revival.
 Of the Indian bikes, the Scout is arguably the most universally loved and their most progressive bike yet is the new Scout Bobber.

 By shortening the fenders, lowering the suspension by an inch or two, pulling the foot holds closer to the rider, and installing flatter handlebars, the Scout has successfully received a sportier makeover.
 The V-Twin develops a solid 100hp, black is the standard colour, and ABS brakes are available at an extra cost.
-You’ll be tempted to skip Australian sports betting and ride this bike instead, without question!
+You’ll be tempted to skip placing bets on Aussie sports and ride this bike instead, without question!

 2018 Suzuki GSX250R